 1. Visa Approval

 The process typically starts with the employer applying to the Ministry of Labour for an entry visa and work permit for the expatriate worker.
-This process takes about three days.
+This process takes about four to five days.
 If the visa is for any of the free zones in the UAE, it is mandatory for the employer to secure it before the employee arrives for work.

 2. Job Contract and Signature